anuradhamudalige/weather-app/README.md

 - Bootstrap CDN 4.3.1
 - Thymeleaf 2.1.8
 - MongoDB
+- HTML5

 # Launching the Application

 - Clone the repository.
 - Navigate to the `RELEASE` directory using terminal
 - Run the pre built app by `java -jar weatherapp-0.0.1-SNAPSHOT.jar`
+- Open your browser and navigate to the `http://localhost:8080/`
 - Log file will be created at the `RELEASE/logs/application.log`.

 # Testing